-Tax Time 2018: What To Consider From Deductions to Online Services
+2019 Tax Preparation: What to Consider From Deductions to Online Filing Services

-With one month of 2018 already gone, Tax Season is officially in bloom.
-This year brings a heightened focus on tax returns thanks to the recently passed Tax Cuts and Jobs Act of 2017.
-Despite that added attention, the changes that law brought forth won’t actually affect the returns taxpayer’s file this April.
-Of course that doesn’t mean there isn’t plenty to consider when planning to file your 2017 returns.
+With more than two months of 2019 already gone, Tax Season is officially in bloom.
+This year brings a heightened focus on tax returns thanks to the Tax Cuts and Jobs Act of 2017, which taxpayers are feeling the effects of for the first time.
+Beyond those changes, there’s still plenty of other things to consider when planning to file your 2018 returns.

 Standard Deduction vs. Itemized Deductions

 One choice that might factor into your filing options is whether you plan to take the standard personal tax deduction or elect to itemize your deductions instead.
 As of last year, approximately 70% of taxpayers simply took the so-called Standard Deductions, although homeowners, charitable givers, and others may have found that itemizing was more lucrative.
 However changes to the standard deduction starting with the 2018 tax year may increase the number of Americans using this deduction.

 As it turns out, determining whether you’ll want to itemize your deduction or not may play a role in helping you decide which tax preparation and filing option is right for you.
 With that in mind, here’s a brief overview of what you need to know about the standard deduction versus itemizing.

 Understanding deductions in general